FairwindsOps/goldilocks/ROADMAP.md

 * Container name exclusion.
 See #7
 * Deployment reconciliation - Allow the labelling of deployments instead of just namespaces
 * Dashboard improvement - Show current resource request/limit and how close it is to the recommendation.
+* Return existing limits and compare to recommendation
+* Deployment - be able to deploy VPA, prometheus, and goldilocks with Helm.